c-r-h/c-r-h/README.md

 - **[Pyloton]**<br/>
   ...is much less ambitious than the other projects on the list, but I could learn a thing or two from the parts and pieces list alone.
+- **[Karoo-API][HammerheadGIT]**<br/>
+  The folks at Hammerhead, who put out the Karoo bike computer, have started creating toolkits.
+It appears to be very new code, much of it forked from other projects (which is fine).
+I need to watch and consider getting involved.
 - **[Golden Cheetah][GoldCheetah]**<br/>
   Ride file analytics.
 This would pair nicely with an open GPS device.
 <br clear="both"/>